New England Literacy Resource CenterAdult Education CollaborativeSkip Navigation

 Rationale and Background of the Practice

 The ILC views on-going student assessment and program evaluation as the means to demonstrate that its mission and goals are being reached.
-Data on student performance and other data direct program and policy decisions of the ILC.
+Data on student performance and other information direct program and policy decisions.
 The ILC’s consultative process has led the agency to refine program evaluation and student assessment processes and tools over the years.

-On-going program evaluation and student assessment allow the agency to be accountable to all its stakeholders (students, staff and funders).
+On-going program evaluation and student assessment allow the agency to be accountable to all its stakeholders (students, staff, funders and trustees).
 Furthermore, adult literacy research shows that adults persist in their studies when they can state their learning needs and goals and can see evidence that they are reaching those goals (Comings et al, 2000).

 Description of the Practice